 So as it turns out, measuring your success on social media has less to with the number of followers you have, and more with cultivating an active, engaged audience.

 In order to shore up your shortcomings, using the right tools is essential.
 Even when you’re sifting through data, make sure you’re using the platform’s tools to understand your audience.
-If you want to temporarily bolster some traffic, try to attract users through contests and other small events that cost nothing for the customer, with some prize at the end.
+If you want to temporarily bolster some traffic, try to attract users through contests and other small events that cost nothing for the customer, with a prize at the end.
 Rather than making them pay money, have them pay through engagement.
 If your content is rich and your brand is likable, your social media ventures can go a long way.